What if this moment happened to you — or someone you love?

 A few weeks ago, a construction worker was finishing a late‑night emergency renovation at a church called The Almighty.
 Before heading home, he tried calling his wife around 10 PM.
 No answer.
 Strange — but he wrapped up a few things and tried again.
 This time she picked up immediately.
 She said the phone never rang the first time.

-They both shrugged it off.
+They both shrugged it off, not knowing what was coming next.

 Monday morning, that same office phone rang.
 A man on the other end asked quietly: “Why did you call me Saturday night?”

+The worker hesitated — he hadn’t called anyone except his wife.
 Then the man continued, voice shaking: “I need you to hear this.

 Saturday night… I was planning to end my life.
 Before I did, I said, ‘If someone out there doesn’t want me to do this, give me a sign.”